 In the information age it is nearly fatal to approach a business venture or company idea without having a marketing strategy.
-It is and will be the key to your success to a degree, and your ability or lack there of to implement a successful marketing strategy will often make or break your venture.
+It is and will be the key to your success to a degree, and your ability or lack there of to implement successful marketing strategies will often make or break your venture.

 Marketing is defined as those actions that you take to bring potential customers to an awareness of your company’s existence, and of the products or services that your company offers to potential customers, and why they should buy them from you.
 In one sentence, “We are company A and we make product X for target audience Y.”